 Sexton's writing on the arts and entertainment has been published in the Boston Phoenix, the New York Times, and the Village Voice.
 His essays have appeared in Babble, Off Assignment, Post Road, and the anthology How Does That Make You Feel?
 His fiction has been published in the Bellevue Literary Review, the Mississippi Review, and Palimpsest.

-Sexton has read from his work at the Knitting Factory and Pete's Candy Store, and for four years he curated a reading series at KGB Bar.
-He has been interviewed about teaching, writing, and literature by the New York Times, the Washington Post, Time, Poets & Writers, and npr.com, and one of his classes was broadcast on BBC radio.
+Sexton has read from his work at the New York City performance spaces the Knitting Factory and Pete's Candy Store.
+For four years he curated a reading series at KGB Bar in Manhattan's East Village.
+He has been interviewed by the New York Times, the Washington Post, Time, and npr.com, and one of his classes was broadcast on BBC radio.

 Sexton teaches fiction writing at Yale University, where he is a Lecturer in the Department of English, a Critic at Yale's graduate School of Art, and a Silliman College Fellow.
 He has lectured at the Folger Shakespeare Library, the University of Pennsylvania's Kelly Writers House, and the Yale Writer's Conference, as well as at the Mohegan Sun Casino-Resort and in Central Park.
 At the University of Alabama he delivered the Hudson Strode Lecture in the Age of Shakespeare.